Skip to main content

 What should I order at Cocina de Campo by Agricole?

-Specific dishes are not listed in the venue data, and inventing menu items would be misleading.
+Specific dishes are not listed in the venue data, inventing menu items would be misleading.
 What the Michelin Bib Gourmand does confirm is that inspectors found the cooking at this price level worth singling out.
 Chef Kevin Ng leads the kitchen; the contemporary cuisine framing suggests produce-driven plates rooted in what the surrounding farm supplies.

 What are alternatives to Cocina de Campo by Agricole in El Pescadero?